awsdocs/aws-greengrass-developer-guide/doc_source/deployments.md

 ![\[Deployments page showing the Re-Deploy action for a deployment.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/console-group-redeployment.png)

 **To reset group deployments**
 You might want to reset group deployments to move or delete a group or to remove deployment information\.
-For more information, see [Reset Deployments](reset-deployments-scenario.md)\.
+For more information, see [Reset deployments](reset-deployments-scenario.md)\.
 + From **Actions**, choose **Reset Deployments**\.

-## Deploying Groups with the AWS IoT Greengrass API<a name="manage-deployments-api"></a>
+## Deploying groups with the AWS IoT Greengrass API<a name="manage-deployments-api"></a>

 The AWS IoT Greengrass API provides the following actions to deploy AWS IoT Greengrass groups and manage group deployments\.
 You can call these actions from the AWS CLI, AWS IoT Greengrass API, or AWS SDK\.